o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Open `VegetationBending_Common.azsli`.

 1. At the bottom, add a function to calculate the amplitude, frequency, and phase of the wind according to the time and world position of the vertex.
-The phase should take into account the `worldPosition` because we want to mimic how wind should affect nearby objects similarly but faraway objects differently.
-Faraway objects may not be affected by the same "breeze".
-This function will then later be used to calculate the appropriate movement of the vertex.
+The wind's phase uses the `worldPosition` to mimic how wind affects nearby objects similarly, but faraway objects differently.
+This is because in real life, faraway objects may not be affected by the same breeze.

+  Later, we'll use this function to calculate the appropriate movement of the vertex.

    ```hlsl
    float4 SetUpWindBending(float currentTime, float4 worldPosition)